 - Maintenance of a safe and clean environment

-- Taking vital signs, measurement and reporting
+- Taking vital signs, like measurement and reporting blood pressure and other vital signs

 - Personal care skills Daily personal hygiene and personal care management